nflike/nflike.eu/docs.md

 # Site documentation

-This is an internal document.
-Anyone can read it, but it's of no use to you.
+This is some documentation about the site's internals.

 ## Database